hiktan44/replivideo/replit.md

 ## Overview

-AI Avatar Video Maker is a FastAPI-based web application that automatically generates 10-minute Turkish tutorial videos from **any website or GitHub repository**.
-The system analyzes web content, generates professional Turkish scripts using AI, creates voiceovers, and combines them with AI avatar videos to produce complete educational content.
+AI Avatar Video Maker is a FastAPI-based web application that automatically generates Turkish tutorial videos (5, 10, or 15 minutes) from **any website or GitHub repository**.
+The system analyzes web content, generates professional Turkish scripts using AI, creates voiceovers, and combines them with AI avatar videos or screen recordings to produce complete educational content.

 The application provides a REST API and web interface for submitting any web URL (including GitHub repositories) and monitoring video creation progress in real-time.
+Users can also **upload their own photo to create a personalized talking avatar** that appears in a circular frame at the video corner with lip-sync and facial expressions.

 ## Recent Changes (October 2025)

-**NEW: Script Preview & Editing** (Latest - Oct 10):
+**NEW: Custom Photo Avatar Overlay** (Latest - Oct 10):
+- ✅ Implemented custom photo upload feature - users can upload their own photo to create personalized talking avatar
+- ✅ Added `/api/uploads/image` endpoint with image validation (5MB max, JPG/PNG only)
+- ✅ Extended DIDService to support custom images via base64 encoding for D-ID API
+- ✅ Implemented FFmpeg circular mask overlay in VideoComposer for professional circular avatar display
+- ✅ Added `custom_avatar_overlay` video mode combining screen recording + custom photo avatar
+- ✅ Avatar displayed in circular frame at video corner (bottom-right) with lip-sync and facial expressions
+- ✅ Frontend photo preview and upload integration in both direct video creation and script preview flows
+- ✅ Installed python-multipart for file upload support
+- ✅ **User Experience**: Upload your photo, it talks and appears in a circular frame at video corner!

+**Script Preview & Editing** (Oct 10):
 - ✅ Implemented script preview workflow - users can review AI-generated scripts before video creation
 - ✅ Added `/api/scripts/preview` endpoint for generating scripts without creating videos
 - ✅ Added `/api/videos/create-with-script` endpoint for creating videos with pre-approved scripts